quartzbio/transmart-docker/README.md

 It is not distributed by the Transmart foundation nor by the eTRIKS consortium.

 # What is it ?
-This docker provides a fat container running tomcat, solr, Rserver and Postgres, to deliver the transmart web-app.
+This docker provides a fat container running tomcat, solr, Rserve and Postgres, to deliver the transmart web-app.

 ## transmart version
 The transmart software currently provided in the master branch is transmart.war.1.2.2.e.fg-fix